siegfrkn/LXD-Container-Setup/HW4_1/README.md

 Upon connection the console in both programs will then prompt the user to enter a short message, after pressing 'Enter' the message will be printed to the server's console, and any messages from the server's console will be printed to the client's console.

+To exit the chat, either use ctrl+C or use the phrase 'exit' in the chat.

 ## Cleaning the Lxc Workspace
 Another script was created to clean the lxc workspace from any images or containers present.
 Simple run the script as show below to clean.